Antique Bone China - A-Z Guide

 Like almost everything about this company their HQ is cool – being housed in a former Benedictine monastery (since 1809).
 A possible explanation of the ‘coolness’ is the fact that the 8th generation of the firm still run the business.
 You just have to look at the Audun Chasse range in the picture – it can be mixed and matched with any of the other Audun patterns.

-Wedgwood Bone China has its own dedicated page.
+Wedgwood has its own page here.

-NOT ALL SUBMISSIONS ARE SELECTED FOR PUBLISHING.
 CONTRIBUTIONS ARE SELECTED FOR QUALITY (both in photos and content) - SO MAKE SURE YOURS STANDS A GOOD CHANCE BY FOLLOWING THE RULES!! (see below)

 NOTE: